 Another part of minimizing mental burden has been closing application tabs and windows and conversation notifications as soon as I can.
 When I finish a task, I close everything related to it (even if I think I'll use some of them later).
 The stress saved by this reduction in visual noise is much greater than occasionally having to re-open something sooner than expected (which is incredibly rare, as you might imagine).
-Your screen should not look like this.

 And the latest change I've made, just before reaching inbox zero/GTD zen, has been to batch process my inboxes.
 I had a terrible habit of glancing at mail, flagging it important and unread, then moving on.
 It turns out that I subconsciously skip over bold, red lines of text.
 This was a horrible priority inversion that lead me to sporadically clearing out the simple mail while ignoring the high-priority, difficult tasks.

 Now, when I do my few daily mail passes, I do two quick passes (always in oldest to newest order, never skipping any):